 Your target landed on your website.
 Now what?

 Your target liked your Facebook Page.
-Now
+Now what?

 Your target commented on your blog post.
 Now what?